LambdAurora/lambdaurora.github.io/src/tutorials/modding/minecraft/1_intro.md

 The mod loader is what will load your mod, usually there's standard libraries made along them for your mod to use, simplifying greatly some things and improving greatly compatibility.

-There's currently 3 main mod loaders:
+There's currently 4 main mod loaders:

 - [Quilt], which is the newest and based off Fabric, it's my personal favorite mod loader which means I'll be talking more about it.
   Quilt has a focus on compatibility and mod integration (which I'll talk more in details later), and try to offer to both modders and players very interesting features.
   And as a treat Fabric mods run on Quilt too.
 - [Forge], a very old mod loader with a big community, it has a large API but is often criticized of being too heavy.
+- [NeoForge], a fork of Forge that attempts to fix the technical issues of Forge and some other stuff.
+It replaces Forge for Minecraft 1.20+.
 - [Fabric], was a response to Forge's technical issues, and is a popular mod loader today.
 Though it has issues which I won't detail here.

 The rest of this article should talk of things that would apply no matter the mod loader,